leosdad/ft-slot-machine/README.md

 # Slot machine game with fischertechnik and Arduino Mega

-This is a very complex project I designed, built and developed for many months in 2023.
-This is the code that has made its way into the actual machine.
+This slot machine game is a very complex project I designed, built and developed during many months.
+This repo contains the code that has made its way into the actual machine.
 This project is heavily inspired by [Hypervisual Century](http://hypervisual.com/century/), a software slot machine game that I developed as a demo for my company back in 1998.

 ## Mechanics and gameplay